 \textbf{Results.} For the real-world experiments, we consider three CSL algorithms in the ensemble module: HC~\cite{scutari-jss10}, FGES~\cite{ramsey-ijdsa17}, and MMHC~\cite{tsamardinos-ml06}.
-The choice of the CSL algorithms is motivated by the high dimensionality of the variables and parallelized implementation of the algorithms.
-The output for MMHC and HC is a DAG and for FGES is a CPDAG (completed partially directed acyclic graph).
-We use temporal order of diagnosis codes as orientation support heuristic to orient a few undirected edges in the CPDAG.
-The Appendix provides details on orientation support heuristic, algorithm assumptions, and hyperparameters.
+The choice of CSL algorithms is motivated by the high dimensionality of the variables and by their parallelized implementation.
+Furthermore, the performance of these algorithms was reliable, even compared to modern methods, on extensive simulated data experiments (which we present in Section \ref{sec:simulation}).
+The output for MMHC and HC is a directed acyclic graph (DAG), and for FGES is a completed partially directed acyclic graph (CPDAG).
+We use the temporal order of diagnosis codes as an orientation support heuristic to orient a few undirected edges in the CPDAG.
+The Appendix provides details on the orientation support heuristic, the algorithm's assumptions, and the hyperparameters.

-Figure \ref{fig:results_ate} depicts the multi-set of average total causal effects (ATE) for top ICD-10 diagnosis codes on the repeat ER visits.
-Figure \ref{fig:pos_ate} shows top diagnosis codes with positive ATE that are indicators of risk factors for increased likelihood of repeat ER visits.
-Similarly, Figure \ref{fig:neg_ate} shows top diagnosis codes that are likely related to preventive factors of repeat ER visits.
+Figure \ref{fig:results_ate} depicts the multi-set of average total causal effects (ATE) for top ICD-10 diagnosis codes on the repeat ED visits.
+Figure \ref{fig:pos_ate} shows top diagnosis codes with positive ATE that are indicators of risk factors for increased likelihood of repeat ED visits.
+Similarly, Figure \ref{fig:neg_ate} shows top diagnosis codes that are likely related to preventive factors of repeat ED visits.
 Next, we summarize some interesting results produced by our approach and validate them using published research.

-\emph{Patients with kidney, circulatory, respiratory, and mental health complications are vulnerable to repeat ER visits}.
-This result is consistent to the model of risk factors for frequent ER visits validated by the Emergency Medicine physicians~\citep{birmingham-ajem20}.
-Kidney failure and dependence on dialysis are identified to be the causal factors for heavy ER utilization~\cite{komenda-plos18}.
+\emph{Patients with kidney, circulatory, respiratory, and mental health complications are vulnerable to repeat ED visits}.
+This result is consistent to the model of risk factors for frequent ED visits validated by the Emergency Medicine physicians~\citep{birmingham-ajem20}.
+Kidney failure and dependence on dialysis are identified to be the causal factors for heavy ED utilization~\cite{komenda-plos18}.